spsrinarayana/Water-Level-Controlling-System/README.md

 	In our design there are three sensors that can give 8 (2^3) possible combinations.
 Here, we are given to consider only 3 combinations of the Sensors.
 Then for other combinations 2 motors should turned off.
 ###### Combination 1
+	Sensor 1 (sw1) is ON
+	Sensor 2 (sw2) is OFF
+	Sensor 3 (sw3) is OFF
+	Then,
+		Motor 1 - ON
+		Moter 2 - OFF
 ###### Combination 2
+	Sensor 1 (sw1) is ON
+	Sensor 2 (sw2) is ON
+	Sensor 3 (sw3) is OFF
+	Then,
+		Motor 1 - ON
+		Moter 2 - OFF
 ###### Combination 3
+	Sensor 1 (sw1) is ON
+	Sensor 2 (sw2) is ON
+	Sensor 3 (sw3) is ON
+	Then,
+		Motor 1 - OFF
+		Moter 2 - ON (for 500 ms)
+		Moter 2 - OFF
+###### Other combinations
+	When water is filling into the tank, other combinations (other than above 3 Combinations) are not possible because water is filled from the tank bottom to top.
+At an occasion which water stucked in a sensor, the two motors should not work.
+    Therefore, In other combinations of the Sensors, Motor 1 - OFF
+		Moter 2 - OFF

 ## Code

     // PIC16F877A Configuration Bit Settings